CuriosityRocks/RS41Simulator/README.md

   - RS41SimFunctions.py: Log file operations, radio messages generation, audio messages generation The files were developed with Anaconda version 22.9.0

+The folder "Examples" comprises the following files:
+  - RS41 log files
+  - An ops-gps.txt example file
+  - Example Python scripts, showing how to use the simulation framework, ops-gps.txt file and log files to spoof RS41 messages

 The folder "RS41SimTx" comprises the software for the HELTEC AUTOMATION Lora Node 151, 433MHz board.
 It was developed with STM32CubeIDE:
   - Version: 1.11.0